Chaos Calls 02: First Rescue

 “Good.
 So all of those troops have to be from the local garrisons.
 That means they’re now understaffed.
 So we should be able to head east to find a bank to leave from without too much trouble.
 I’m thinking we’ll take a force of thirty people as extra security until we reach a suitable town.
 Once at the town only the ladies, Mike, and I go in to enter the bank while dressed as soldiers.
 Once we enter the bank the rest of you can make their way back here.
 The intent is to travel deep in the forest to keep away from the Brotherhood, but to have a force large enough to deal with anything we encounter that’s small enough to be of a concern to us.
 A big force will stay on the road and we shouldn’t meet it, but smaller forces may be searching the forests for us.
 We’ll travel on ponies.
 Anyone got any ideas to add or questions to ask?”

 They all think on this for some time before they agree it’s the best solution.
-The only change being the suggestion we don’t use either of the two closest banks, to further confuse the enemy as to where we are.
+The only change being the suggestion we don’t use either of the two closest banks to further confuse the enemy as to where we are.
 With that we break up the meeting.
 It’ll be a few days while some of the ladies tailor the captured uniforms to fit us well, especially the Damsels.
-I spend the next few days teaching Mike how to use a sword well, because he’s got no real idea of how to fight with a sword, he has just a few things he’s picked up from films and watching others; most of which are wrong.
+I spend the next few days teaching Mike how to use a sword well, because he’s got no real idea of how to fight with a sword as he has just a few things he’s picked up from films and watching others, most of which are wrong.

 That night I’ve a long talk with the leaders of this new community.
 I start with, “Lance, Joseph, Anna, please make sure the people are well distributed through the valleys.
 We don’t want a bank in these valleys until well after we’ve dealt with the Brotherhood, any set of permanent buildings shouldn’t house more than about fifty people.
 OK?”
-They nod yes, as they realise the risks a bank can provide, as well as the benefits.
+They nod yes because they realise the risks a bank can provide as well as the benefits of it.
 “As for raids against the Brotherhood, conduct them when you feel safe to do so, but travel a few days away before doing so, and try to hit in the one direction.”
-I kneel, and draw on the ground in front of them, “If you travel out from here in many directions they can work out roughly where you are by the fact you have to be near the centre of the area involved.
+I kneel and draw on the ground in front of them, “If you travel out from here in many directions they can work out roughly where you are by the fact you have to be near the centre of the area involved.
 By making all of the attacks to the west they look for you further west or south.
 Where you can, shake them up by making the unit attacked vanish completely, dispose of their dead where they can’t be found.
-That’ll make them wonder about it, did they die or did they run away?
+That’ll make them wonder about it: did they die or did they run away?
 Get the idea?”
 They nod again.
 “Above all, keep safe.”

 Three days later we’re ready to leave.
 I smile when I lead our force out.
-I wanted to take about twenty or thirty people, but Jaycee insists on forty troops under her command, Mike, the three Damsels, and myself make it forty-five of us on ponies with five pack ponies of supplies.
+I wanted to take about twenty or thirty people, but Jaycee insists on forty troops under her command, so Mike, the three Damsels, and myself make it forty-six of us on ponies with five pack ponies of supplies.
 While we pass through the gateway I review all the security provisions.
-Jason, Jaycee, Lance, and the lookout post have a telescope each, with one left back at Junction, and I’ve one in my backpack.
-They’re well distributed amongst my troops.
-The fortress area for the ramp by the gateway is finished at ten metres.
-The main wall is ten metres high in front and the side, with six metres and growing at the back.
-The barricade is now three levels high on the sides, and a two level gateway wide enough for two ponies.
+Jason, Jaycee, Lance, and the lookout post have a telescope each with one left back at Junction and I’ve one in my backpack.
+So they’re well distributed amongst my troops.
+The fortress area for the ramp by the gateway is finished at ten yards.
+The main wall is ten yards high in front and the side with six yards and growing at the back.
+The barricade is now three levels high on the sides and a two level gateway wide enough for two ponies.
 Plus a single level unit in front of the wall.
 I can’t think of anything more I can do to make it secure that won’t take a lot of time.

 On the morning of the fourth day we’re in the forest beside where a stream crosses the road, we’re getting ready to cross once we get a report back from the scouts.
 The road to the east is clear for a few hours, but a force of fifty or sixty Brotherhood soldiers with five prisoners is coming from the west.
 Brian, the scout making the report, says, “One of the prisoners is a Damsel.
 They’ve a squad of five men out about fifty paces in front of the force checking the forest on each side, but no other scouts.”